 Do personality disorders change with time?

 Yes.
 There is evidence that they tend to improve slowly with age.
-Antisocial behaviour and impulsiveness, in particular, seem to reduce in your 30s and 40s.
+Antisocial behavior and impulsiveness, in particular, seem to reduce in your 30s and 40s.
 It can, however, sometimes work in the opposite direction.
-For example, schizotypal personality disorder can develop into the mental illness ‘schizophrenia’.
+For example, a schizotypal personality disorder can develop into the mental illness ‘schizophrenia’.

 Different kinds of personality disorders

-There are different ways to describe mental disorders, and to put them into categories.
-The first step is to see if there are patterns, or collections of personality traits that are shared by a number of people.
+There are different ways to describe mental disorders and to put them into categories.
+The first step is to see if there are patterns or collections of personality traits that are shared by a number of people.
 Once these patterns have been identified, we can start to find effective ways of helping.
-Research suggests that personality disorders tend to fall into three groups, according to their emotional ‘flavour’.
+Research suggests that personality disorders tend to fall into three groups, according to their emotional ‘flavor’.